Danny Zelisko, President

 Danny Zelisko Presents

-I began promoting concerts in Arizona in 1974.
-I founded the legendary concert promoting firm called Evening Star Productions, that brought worldwide attention to the youngest state on the US mainland, by the entertainment industry.
-I became known as one of the world’s best promoters and talent buyers, a true rainmaker when it comes to discovering and booking talent in all sorts of situations.
+Danny Zelisko began promoting concerts in Arizona in 1974.
+He founded the legendary concert promoting firm called Evening Star Productions, that brought worldwide attention to the youngest state on the US mainland, by the entertainment industry.
+He became known as one of the world’s best promoters and talent buyers, a true rainmaker when it comes to discovering and booking talent in all sorts of situations.

-Beginning with promoting concerts at Dooley’s Nightclub, 700 capacity, in Tempe, my staff and I promoted hundreds of new and veteran bands in facilities till then foreign to touring attractions.
-Acts such as The Police, Cheap Trick, Pat Benatar, Talking Heads, KISS, Bon Jovi, No Doubt, Nirvana, among many others, performed at the intimate venue from its opening in 1976, till it closed after several ownership and name changes, (aka After the Gold Rush and Electric Ballroom) in the mid-1990′s.
+Beginning with promoting concerts at Dooley’s Nightclub (700 capacity) in Tempe, Zelisko and his team promoted hundreds of new and veteran bands in facilities across the valley.
+Acts such as The Police, Cheap Trick, Pat Benatar, Talking Heads, KISS, Bon Jovi, No Doubt, and Nirvana (among many others) performed at the intimate venue from its opening in 1976, until it closed after several ownership and name changes (aka After the Gold Rush and Electric Ballroom) in the mid-1990′s.
 Nightclub concerts by recording stars began happening all over the country, with Zelisko leading his territory in this area of booking.

 In 1990, Evening Star began promoting shows in the Desert Sky Amphitheatre, with its grand opening show with Billy Joel.
-The facility has undergone several name changes, including Blockbuster Pavilion, Cricket Amphitheatre and finally now known as Ashley Furniture Pavilion.
+The facility has undergone several name changes, including Blockbuster Pavilion, Cricket Amphitheatre, Ashley Furniture Homestore Pavilion, and finally now known as Ak-Chin Pavilion.

 By the year 2000, consolidation of concert promoters began by SFX, as they bought up many of the country’s biggest promoters, including Bill Graham Presents from San Francisco, Electric Factory from Philadelphia, Don Law from Boston, Pace Concerts from Texas, and many more.
 Evening Star joined the ranks of these fabled promoters, by selling to SFX in 2001.
-I was President of the Southwest office of SFX, until a few years later, Clear Channel Communications bought SFX, and my staff and I were now part of Clear Channel Entertainment.
+Zelisko became President of the Southwest office of SFX.
+A few years later, Clear Channel Communications bought SFX, and Zelisko and his staff became part of Clear Channel Entertainment.

-In 2006, Clear Channel spun the entertainment division and all of its promoters/venues, into what is now called Live Nation, where I remained as President and then Chairman of Live Nation Southwest, until I left this post earlier this year.
+In 2006, Clear Channel spun the entertainment division and all of its promoters and venues into what is now called Live Nation, where Zelisko remained as President and then Chairman of Live Nation Southwest, until he left his post in 2011, to begin promoting shows as Danny Zelisko Presents.